armory/docs/content/en/docs/armory-agent/_index.md

 ---
 title: "Armory Agent for Kubernetes"
-linkTitle: "Armory Agent for K8s"
+linkTitle: "Armory Agent for Kubernetes"
 weight: 20
 description: >
   The Armory Agent is a lightweight, scalable service that monitors your Kubernetes infrastructure and streams changes back to Clouddriver.